SiliconLabs/wiseconnect/examples/snippets/ble/ble_ae_peripheral/readme.md

 ## Purpose/Scope

-This application demonstrates how to configure SiWx91x in Advertising Extended peripheral mode.
+This application demonstrates how to configure SiWx91x in Advertising Extended peripheral mode. the application is designed with 2 adv sets and has the provision of periodic advertising for a set

 ## Prerequisites/Setup Requirements